Beat the Clearing queue

 Working independently, collaboratively and alongside industry you will acquire the skills, knowledge and understanding to fully embrace the expanding possibilities of this exciting industry and will graduate with a distinct showreel of practice that aligns to your future goals and ambitions.

-Opportunity to apply for a European or international exchange to one of our partner institutions, such as RMIT in Australia.
-You will also have the chance to attend optional study visits to cities like New York and Berlin.
+• Opportunity to apply for a European or international exchange to one of our partner institutions, such as RMIT in Australia.
+You will also have the chance to attend optional study visits to UK and European destinations.

 What you’ll study